sahilseth/flowrdocs/source/rd/vignettes/build-pipes.rst

 Get started
 ===========

+Let us get a latest stable version of flowr, from ``CRAN``.
+To get the latest features, your could also try the version from github.

 .. code:: r

+    install.packages('flowr') ## CRAN

     install.packages('devtools')
     devtools::install_github("sahilseth/flowr")

-Run a setup function which copies 'flowr' helper script to enable using flow from shell terminal itself.
-A few examples `here <https://github.com/sahilseth/rfun>`__.
+We have a quite handy command-line-interface for flowr, which exposes all functions of the package to terminal.
+Such that we dont have to open a interactive R session each time.
+To make this work, run a setup function which copies the 'flowr' helper script to your ``~/bin`` directory.
+If you would like to do a test drive on its other capabilities, here are a `few examples <https://github.com/sahilseth/rfun>`__.

 .. code:: r